norcams/docs-enduser/docs/project-application.rst

 .. _this web form: https://request.nrec.no

 You will be allocated a demo project the first time you logon .
-This project is personal and for testing purposes.
-There is a limited quota for this demo project.
+This project is for demo purposes to get to know the platform.
+There is a limited quota for this demo project that can not be altered.
 If you need additional resources or a project in which you wish to collaborate with other users, please apply for a standard project using `this web form`_.